 For our servers to communicate with yours, you need to add our public key to your authorized keys file.
 You can do this with a simple one line command shown in step 2.
 Simply copy the command found in the box under step 2 (screenshot above) and paste it into the console of your server under the user account you wish UpGuard to connect as.
 For example, to allow UpGuard to connect to my node under the user UpGuard, I would log into that machine as the UpGuard user and paste the command.
 This appends our public key to that user's SSH authorized keys file.

 You should now be ready to scan your machine.
 Return back to the register and scan node window on the website and click Continue and you should now see your machine register with UpGuard.
 The node scan can take anywhere from 5 seconds to 3 minutes depending on the complexity of your node and the operating system type.
 Once complete, you can click the View Scan button to view the finished scan.

 If adding a node via SSH is proving difficult, or your security policies do not allow an inbound connection of this type, then we recommend you install the Agent on your node instead.
 In contrast to SSH mode, which uses inbound connections, the Agent exclusively uses outbound network connections over the common HTTPS port (443).
 Connecting via the Agent is the topic of the second post in this series.

 Our support page covers troubleshooting adding a node via SSH if you require additional support documentation.
-Full instructions on installing the Agent, including how to use them when a proxy server is in place, can be found here.
-Please contact us via the Support tab in the web portal if you are experiencing any problems.
+Full instructions on installing the Agent, including how to use them when a proxy server is in place.